-Figure 4.
-Weight Loss After the Second Hour of Fermentation in a Sealed Container.

-Overall, we can see that increasing the pH level is not enough to keep the yeast happy as much as adding easily soluble sugars to the hydration, since the three which had the highest weight loss would be honey, brown sugar, and white sugar for the highest performing additives.
+Figure 2.
+Weight loss after the second hour of fermentation in a sealed container.
+Overall we can see that increasing the pH level is not enough to keep the yeast happy as much as adding easily soluble sugars to the hydration since the three which had the highest weight loss would be Honey, Brown Sugar and White Sugar for the highest performing additives.

-Those which are in this group are the ones in which are sugar which are easily water soluble.
-Mazzoleni's paper also points to this, that a water solution that is not over saturated in sugars helps the baker's yeast fermentation process since it is sensitive to sugar (Mazzoleni, S. et al.2015).
-The dough balls which had direct sugar added to the water did have a larger net weight loss during the 2-hour process overall compared to those which only raised the pH environment like lemon juice.
-We can see how they are grouped and the comparisons of the weight loss and with what they are grouped.
+We can see that those which are in group a in the ones which are sugar which are easily water soluble.
+Mazzoleni's paper also points to this, that a water solution that is not over saturated in sugars helps the baker's yeast fermentation process since it is sensitive to sugar.
+(Mazzoleni, S. et al.2015) The dough balls which had direct sugar added to the water did have a larger net weight loss during the 2 hour process overall compared to those which only raised the pH environment like Lemon juice.
+We can see how they are grouped and their comparisons of the weight loss and what they are grouped with.
 We can see how sugar is indeed a factor to the health of the yeast and its rate of reaction when we compare the additives to each other.
-Since the net weight loss is tracking how active the yeast was during the rising process, we can say that either white or brown sugar or honey would be the best to add to water to promote a healthy growth of the yeast and promote its fermentation process.
-After averaging the weight losses, we can see the trends that form showing that the yeast was highly active in both sugars, and honey.
-Even the control of just water, where the yeast was unimpeded, was more active than those additives that directly affected the pH levels.
-When comparing the net average weight loss from the dough, we can see there is significance in the data to show that the weight loss can then be attributed to the health and activity of the saccharomyces cerevisiae and its additive.
+Since weight the net weight loss is tracking how active the yeast was during the rising process, we can say that either White or brown sugar or honey would be the best to add to water to promote a healthy growth of the yeast and promote its fermentation process.
+After averaging the weight losses, we can see the trends that form showing that the yeast was very active in both sugars, honey, and even the control of just water where the yeast was unimpeded was more active than those additives that directly affected the pH levels.
+When comparing the net average weight loss from the dough, we can see there is significance in the data to show that the weight loss is attracted to the activity of the saccharomyces cerevisiae.

-Figure 5.
-The Mean Weight Loss with Standard Deviation Showing Variation Between the Additives.

-The additives have been marked to show the groups they can be associated with, relating their average weight loss based on yeast activity.
-It is interesting to note that 5g of lemon juice does increase activity of the yeast, but not as much as easily soluble sugar in water.
+Figure 3.
+The mean weight loss with standard deviation showing variation between the additives.
+The additives have been marked to show the groups they can be associated with relating their average weight loss based on yeast activity.
+Interesting to note that a Lemon juice 5g does increase activity of the yeast, but not as much as easily soluble sugar in water.
+Where p<0.05, F(9,20)=14.49, p<0.0001.

-I compared all the means of the additives through simultaneous tests for general linear hypotheses to use for the Multiple Comparisons of Means: Tukey Contrasts.
-From that, we get this 95% family-wise confidence level graph.
-We see in the average net weight loss data how the CI procedure compares and how there is significance to the data gathered showing that the additives were the factor for the weight loss in the doughs.
+Comparing all the additives to each through a linear function of a Tukey multiple comparisons of means and got this 95% family-wise confidence level graph.
+We saw how in the average net weight loss data, we can see how the CI procedure compares and how there is significance to the data gathered showing that the additives were the factor for the weight loss in the doughs.